This chapter is remixed from Basic Kitchen and Food Service Management by The BC Cook Articulation Committee.

 Production Control Chart

 To calculate the quantities of food items to be ordered for any size banquet, a portion control chart must be consulted first.
-Most establishments will have a portion control chart similar to the one shown in Figure 5.
+Most establishments will have a portion control chart similar to the one shown in Table 10.8.
 The chart indicates the portions to be used per person for any given menu item.

 |Food Item||Menu Item||Portion Size|